peppedilillo/misfits/README.md

 ### Installation

+#### Installing with `pip`

 `pip install misfits`

 Make sure to be installing into a fresh python>=3.11 environment!

-#### Installing with uv
+#### Installing with `uv`

 `uv tool install misfits`

-If you like misfits, this is probably the best method.
-But you should install uv first, see the [docs](https://docs.astral.sh/uv/getting-started/installation/).
-Python 3.11 is also required.
-With the other methods, you are supposed to activate the misfits environment to use it.
+With the other methods, you are supposed to activate the misfits environment first to use it.
-This won't, and you will be able to call misfits from terminal with one line: `misfits .`.
+Installing with uv you won't need that, and you will be able to call misfits from terminal with one line: `misfits`.

-If you are unsure about `uv`: don't, give it a try!
+If you are unsure about uv: don't, give it a [try](https://docs.astral.sh/uv/getting-started/installation/)!
-It is a great package manager from the [people](https://astral.sh/) behind ruff and other python tools.
+It is a great package manager from the people behind ruff and other python tools.

 #### Installing with anaconda